wp-insider/simple-membership/simple-membership/readme.txt

 - Added do_blocks() to the more tag protection feature's content formatting to improve compatibility with the link preview plugin.
 Thanks to @brechtvds for providing the code adjustment.
 - Added a new filter for the login form action message output (swpm_login_form_action_msg).
 - Added a new filter for the "Hide Registration Form to Logged Users" feature.
 It will allow additional content to be added below the message.
+- Added a new filter for the user delete action.

 = 4.0.8 =
 - Added a new utility function in the plugin to retrieve wp user roles by ID.